beesanderson/boiler-code-snips/how-to-github/101-how-to-repo.md

 # How to GitHub 101
 Below is my *Step by Step Guide on how to Download and Edit a Public Repository on GitHub* for beginner developers.
 This Guide links to several GitHub Docs I wish that someone had directed me to when I was an absolutely "green" developer myself.
 To avoid that happening to you let me be the *first* (or...possibly the first?) to compile then share with you! :D

+I used to be an assistant preschool & Kindergarten teacher which has *weirdly* taught me how to teach and (in previous management positions I've had,) train adults.
+I know what it's like to be (or **FEEL**) young, "dumb," and terrified of what you have to do.
+That's overwhelming for anyone.
+Everyone knows what it's like to feel small, intimidated, and inadequate.
+There are a lot of us around you, *ahem yooo🤓*, who have made it one of our missions & goals in life to help teach what we know in a way that would have helped us while we were, ourselves, learning it.
+I hope to be able to do that one day.

 ## To Git or not to Git...that is the question (except you will need to GIT)